 Please download my ever-increasing list of useful words for everyday life.

 Learn your root words.
 They are not only fun but very useful.
-The English language is slightly easier to navigate when your aware of the root words.
+The English language is slightly easier to navigate when your aware of roots (usually Latin).
 Some of my favorite root words:

 -bell (bellicose, belligerent, antebellum)